Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

 \begin{remark} (1) We note that although $C$ is mentioned in the statement of~\cite[Th.\,2.1]{fouvry-katz}, it does not appear in the published statements of the properties that $(N,C,\mathcal{Z})$ are stated to satisfy.
 This is a typographical mistake, and the right-hand side of the main inequality in property (2) of loc. cit. should be $C\sup_{x\in X_t}\|L\|(x)$ instead of $\sup_{x\in X_t}\|L\|(x)$.

-(2) Note that the stratification is a global object, but the objects~$R$ of the first step are only constructed over a given finite field~$k$, because the additive character (and its associated Artin--Schreier sheaf) only make sense as algebraic objects over a single finite field (and its extensions). \end{remark}
+(2) Note that the stratification is a \emph{global} object, but the objects~$R$ considered in the first step are \emph{local}, constructed over a given finite field~$k$, because additive characters (and their associated Artin--Schreier sheaves) only make sense as algebraic objects over a single finite field (and its extensions). \end{remark}